Ancient Rome: Games and recreation

 The youth of Rome had several forms of athletic play and exercise.
 Play for boys was supposed to prepare them for active military service, such as jumping, wrestling, boxing, and racing.
 In the countryside, pastimes for the wealthy also included fishing and hunting.
 The Romans also had several forms of ball playing, including one resembling handball.
 Dice games, board games, and gamble games were popular pastimes.
 For the wealthy, dinner parties presented an opportunity for entertainment, sometimes featuring music, dancing, and poetry readings.
-The majority, less well-off, sometimes enjoyed similar parties through clubs or associations, but for most Romans, recreational dining usually meant patronising taverns.Children entertained themselves with toys and such games as leapfrog.
+The majority, less well-off, sometimes enjoyed similar parties through clubs or associations, but for most Romans, recreational dining usually meant patronising taverns.
+Children entertained themselves with toys and such games as leapfrog.

 Public games and spectacles were sponsored by leading Romans who wished to advertise their generosity and court popular approval; in Rome or its provinces, this usually meant the emperor or his governors.
 Venues in Rome and the provinces were developed specifically for public games.
 Rome's Colisseum was built in 70 AD under the Roman emperor Vespasian and opened in 80 AD to host other events and gladiatorial combats.
-These combats had begun as funeral games in 264 BC, when the first gladiator contest was at the funeral for a Roman aristocrat D. Junius Brutus Pera.
-It became popular spectator events in the late Republic and Empire.
-These events would be held at the Colosseum and for centuries an abundant amount of killing occurred within the walls of the Colosseum.
-It is estimated that 400,000 people died in the Colosseum.

-Gladiators had an exotic and inventive variety of arms and armour.
-They sometimes fought to the death, but more often to an adjudicated victory, dependent on a referee's decision.
-The outcome was usually in keeping with the mood of the watching crowd.
-Shows of exotic animals were popular in their own right; but sometimes animals were pitted against human beings, either armed professionals or unarmed criminals who had been condemned to a spectacular and theatrical public death in the arena.
-Some of these encounters were based on episodes from Roman or Greek mythology.
+Gladiators sometimes fought to the death, but more often to an adjudicated victory, usually in keeping with the mood of the watching crowd.
+Shows of exotic animals were popular in their own right; but sometimes animals were pitted against human beings, either armed professionals or unarmed criminals who had been condemned to public death.